tableau/embedding-playbook/pages/06_embedding_non_view_content.md

 Almost all embedded deployments of Tableau embed pre-built dashboards.
 But some embed other components of Tableau such as:

-* web authoring views
+* web authoring experience
-* The Tableau Server UI (embedded for integration and single sign-on reasons)
+* The Tableau Server UI (embedded for integration and single sign-on reasons).
+(Note that Tableau does not offer support for this deployment).

 The easiest and best way to include web authoring in your embedding scenario is to use the [Tableau Embedding API v3](https://help.tableau.com/current/api/embedding_api/en-us/index.html).
-The Tableau Embedding API v3 provides a web component, `<tableau-viz-authoring>`, which in just a few lines of HTML code, allows users to author the view in your web application.
-You can also use the Embedding API v3 to call JavaScript methods that let you dynamically configure and switch between the authoring or viewing experience.
+The Tableau Embedding API v3 provides a web component, `<tableau-viz-authoring>`, which in just a few lines of HTML code, allows users to author the view in your web application (if permissions allow).
+You can also use the Embedding API v3 to call JavaScript methods that let you to customize the authoring lifecycle.
+For example, you can dynamically configure and switch between the authoring or viewing experience.

 ## Embedding Web Authoring

 Web authoring allows someone to edit a visualization just as they would in Tableau Desktop.
 Embedding a view with web authoring gives your users the ability to modify and update a view, all while staying in their workflow.
-Embedded web authoring means that you can create comprehensive embedded applications for your customers that now include options for self-servicing.
+Embedded web authoring means that you can create comprehensive embedded applications for your customers that include options for self-servicing.

 When it comes to editing a visualization, it is often acceptable to simply use the default settings and allow the user to click **Edit** on the toolbar of an embedded dashboard.
 The result will be a new browser tab opened to the web authoring screen for that workbook.
-However, if you want to keep the user inside your application, you might prefer to embed the web authoring capabilities.
+However, now you can embed the Tableau authoring experience directly in the application.
+There's no need to have users jump to another window or tab.
+You can use the **Edit** button in the toolbar, or create your own edit button that matches the look and feel of your application.
 To do that:

 * Add a `<tableau-authoring-viz>` element to your HTML code or use the Embedding API v3 JavaScript methods to create a `TableauAuthoringViz` object.
 Set the `src` attribute or property to the URL of the viz.
 Then link to, or import, the Embedding API v3 library.